annahubb/Pool-MI-Transform/README.md

 # Pool-MI-Ests
-Data and analysis scripts for transforming and pooling multiple imputation estimates
+Example data and analysis scripts for transforming and pooling multiple imputation estimates